shin10567/Morinus-Source-Codes/README.md

 - Fixed Almuten label overlap and adjusted table sizing
 - Added borders and separators to the Topical Almuten settings section
 - Grouped and reorganized the Options menu
+#### 9.3.1
+- Right-aligned the Planetary Day/Hour, House System, and Ayanamsha labels.